What is tendonitis?

 Workers’ compensation insurance provides benefits for employees who suffer from injuries, illnesses, or occupational diseases due to their job, including tendonitis.
 To be covered under workers’ compensation, a worker must be able to prove that their condition was caused or exacerbated by their job duties.

-It’s important to note that most North Carolina employers with 3 or more employees are required to provide workers’ comp insurance, although there are exceptions, including some workers in agriculture, sawmill and logging operations, and independent contractors.
+It’s important to note that most North Carolina employers with 3 or more employees are required to provide workers’ comp insurance, although there are exceptions, including some workers in agriculture, sawmill, and logging operations, and independent contractors.

-If you’re unsure if you’re eligible for workers’ comp after a tendonitis injury at work, reach out to a local Charlotte work injury attorney who can help you understand your rights and legal options.
+If you’re unsure if you’re eligible for workers’ comp after a tendonitis injury at work, reach out to a local work injury attorney who can help you understand your rights and legal options.

 How to prove that tendonitis is work-related

 Proving that your tendonitis injury is work-related requires gathering and presenting specific types of evidence.
-Below are some types of evidence that can be useful for your claim:

 - Medical evidence.
 Gather medical records from your health care provider that detail your diagnosis, treatment, and the potential causes of your tendonitis.
 Also, get a written statement from your doctor linking your tendonitis to your work activities.
 This should include their professional opinion on how your job duties could have caused or exacerbated the condition.